The King’s Trust Group Company

 The personal information that we process includes:

-Where appropriate we may also ask about your interests and motivation for supporting The Prince’s Trust Group, you should only answer this question if you are comfortable providing us with the information.
+Where appropriate we may also ask about your interests and motivation for supporting The King’s Trust Group, you should only answer this question if you are comfortable providing us with the information.

 If you support us, for example by making a donation, volunteering, registering to fundraise, or signing up for an event, we will mainly use your information to: